MikeyDLuffy/discord-devs/README.md

   6. On line 109 of the user.js file, set the 'port' value equal to the localhost machines ip address if you want to access the confirmation page from your phone by scanning the qr code. (must be on the same network) leave as is to access confirmation page from your local machine.

 to do:
-  1. set up user 'createTransaction' route
+  1. set up Truffle (nodejs ethereum/solidity compiler), Ganache (local blockchain for development), and Drizzle, front end for  Block chain transactions
-  2. Generate secret pin and attach to transaction
+  2. create new transactions from profile page
-  3. list open and closed transactions on user profile page
+  3. list transactions on user profile page